-The global biobanks market size was valued at USD 71.4 billion in 2022 and is expected to expand at a compound annual growth rate (CAGR) of 8.6% from 2023 to 2030.
+The global biobanks market size was valued at USD 71.4 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 8.6% from 2023 to 2030.
 High investments in the R&D of advanced therapies, such as regenerative medicine, personalized medicine, and cancer genomic studies, are driving the space.
 Moreover, the onset of COVID-19 has put biobanks at the forefront of the pandemic control measures, resulting in the organic revenue growth of the market.
 The COVID-19 outbreak had a major influence on the biobanking industry.
 Biobanking is important for the diagnosis & production of medicines for a variety of disorders.
 International initiatives to produce vaccines and other medicines to prevent the spread of the virus have been urgently needed.

 Furthermore, Tulane University announced a new COVID-19 biobank containing blood & cell samples from survivors in July 2021 to aid researchers in determining why some people heal rapidly while others have long-term effects.
 As a result, such activities show that the outbreak of the pandemic boosted the demand for biobank services, benefiting the global economy.
 The increasing popularity of precision/personalized medicine and genetic testing has been a key driver of the market.
 Biobanks have been playing a significant role in biomedical research.
 Over the past few decades, there have been several advances in platforms and tools used in genetic studies.